 A student who has been suspended for academic reasons or students, who have withdrawn for personal reasons at the end of the Spring semester of the first year, and during subsequent semesters, may seek readmission by submitting a letter of request through the Associate Dean of the Division.
 The letter should contain information relating to what the student has done to remedy deficiencies since the last semester of matriculation in the program.
-Students seeking readmission for the Fall semester must submit the letter of request by May 15th; for the Spring semester by January 15th.
+Students seeking readmission for the Fall semester must submit the letter of request by May 15th.
+Students seeking readmission for the Spring semester must submit the letter of request by January 15th.